Ceramic engineering: Ceramic composites

-From the technological standpoint, a particularly desirable approach to fabricating particulate composites is to coat the matrix or its precursor onto fine particles of the dispersed phase with good control of the starting dispersed particle size and the resultant matrix coating thickness.
-One should in principle be able to achieve the ultimate in homogeneity of distribution and thereby optimize composite performance.
+From the technological standpoint, a desirable approach to fabricating particulate composites is to coat the matrix or its precursor onto fine particles of the dispersed phase with good control of the starting dispersed particle size and the resultant matrix coating thickness.
+It should, in principle, be possible to achieve perfect homogeneity of distribution and thereby optimize composite performance.
 This can also have other ramifications, such as allowing more useful composite performance to be achieved in a body having porosity, which might be desired for other factors, such as limiting thermal conductivity.

 There are also some opportunities to utilize melt processing for fabrication of ceramic, particulate, whisker and short-fiber, and continuous-fiber composites.
-Clearly, both particulate and whisker composites are conceivable by solid-state precipitation after solidification of the melt.
+Both particulate and whisker composites are conceivable by solid-state precipitation after solidification of the melt.
 This can also be obtained in some cases by sintering, as for precipitation-toughened, partially stabilized zirconia.
 Similarly, it is known that one can directionally solidify ceramic eutectic mixtures and hence obtain uniaxially aligned fiber composites.
 Such composite processing has typically been limited to very simple shapes and thus suffers from serious economic problems due to high machining costs.

-Clearly, there are possibilities of using melt casting for many of these approaches.
+There is a possibility for melt casting to be used for many of these approaches.
 Potentially even more desirable is using melt-derived particles.
 In this method, quenching is done in a solid solution or in a fine eutectic structure, in which the particles are then processed by more typical ceramic powder processing methods into a useful body.
 There have also been preliminary attempts to use melt spraying as a means of forming composites by introducing the dispersed particulate, whisker, or fiber phase in conjunction with the melt spraying process.

 Other methods besides melt infiltration to manufacture ceramic composites with long fiber reinforcement are chemical vapor infiltration and the infiltration of fiber preforms with organic precursor, which after pyrolysis yield an amorphous ceramic matrix, initially with a low density.
 With repeated cycles of infiltration and pyrolysis one of those types of ceramic matrix composites is produced.
 Chemical vapor infiltration is used to manufacture carbon/carbon and silicon carbide reinforced with carbon or silicon carbide fibers.